United States of America

 View of the Wind River Canyon © Shiras Rajendran

-The wide-open spaces and mountain ranges of the rugged state of Wyoming are populated by a vast array of wildlife.
-Animals far outnumber humans in the least populated state in the country.
-Wyoming is a mix of Wild West frontier heritage and spectacular scenery, with a few modern cities, overgrown cow towns, and two spectacular national parks.
+The wide-open spaces and mountain ranges of the rugged state of Wyoming are populated by a vast array of wildlife, which far outnumbers humans in the least populated state in the country.
+A mix of Wild West frontier heritage and spectacular scenery, with a few modern cities, overgrown cow towns, and two spectacular national parks cover this part of the western United States.

-Yellowstone National Park is the oldest on the planet.
-Its location on top of a volcanic crater has resulted in a unique landscape of geysers, fumaroles, mud pots, alpine lakes, and canyons.
-The towering granite peaks of Grand Teton National Park further south provide endless opportunities for climbers, hikers, and skiers.
+Yellowstone National Park is one of the oldest on the planet and is located for the most part in Wyoming.
+Its situation on top of a volcanic crater has resulted in a unique landscape of geysers, fumaroles, mud pots, alpine lakes and canyons.
+The towering granite peaks of Grand Teton National Park further south provide endless opportunities for climbers, hikers and skiers.

 Become our Wyoming Travel Expert